ashishsamarth/Cloud/AWS/Topic-Wise-Notes/018-AWS-CloudFront.md

 ----------------------------------------------------------------------------------------------------------------------------------------
     a.
 For Static Request:
-        Since the content requested is static, after the first retrieval of the content from S3, the content is cached in CloudFront Edge Location.
+        Since the content requested is static, after the first retrieval of the content from S3, the content is cached in CloudFront
-        And all next request for the content are served directly from CloudFront Edge Location, maximizing the Cache hits, and not going to S3 any further untill TTL expires.
+        Edge Location.And all next request for the content are served directly from CloudFront Edge Location, maximizing the Cache hits, and not going to S3 any further untill TTL expires.

 ![!](../Assets/CloudFront-Caching-Static-Request-Handling.jpg)

 ----------------------------------------------------------------------------------------------------------------------------------------

     b.
 For Dynamic Content:
         CloudFront Edge Location Cache and cache the data based on the request headers from the client, if the data requested by the client does not match the data in cache, only then CloudFront will call the ALB + EC2 origin.
-Once the data is returned back from the origin, this data will be cached until
+Once the data is returned back from the origin, this data will be cached until TTL expires.
-        TTL expires.

 ![!](../Assets/CloudFront-Caching-Dynamic-Request-Handling.PNG)